DavidNovo/DropBookmarks/README.md

 # DropBookmarks
+This is a sample project using the dropwizard framework.
+A simple demonstration of a RESTful application.

 ## Creating the structure of the project.
 Pretty simple, use this Maven command:

-    $ mvn archetype:generate -DgroupId=com.dwbook.phonebook -DartifactId=dwbook-phonebook -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
+    $ mvn archetype:generate -DgroupId=net.novogrodsky -DartifactId=DropBookmarks -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

 Where:
   - groupID:      the package structure of the project
   - artifactId:   the name of the application and the name of the directory

-Remember, the artifactId is also the name of the project's directory.
-With GitHub, the name of the repo is also the name of the project's directory.

 ## Running the application
-    $ java -jar target/dwbook-phonebook-1.0-SNAPSHOT.jar server
-the server argument to the command.
+    java -jar target/DropBookmarks-1.0-SNAPSHOT.jar server the server argument to the command.

 In public static void main, we called the public void run method,